Purchase the 2023 ALA book award winners from Perma-Bound

 The Sydney Taylor Book Award is presented annually to outstanding books for children and teens that authentically portray the Jewish experience.
 Presented by the Association of Jewish Libraries since 1968, the award encourages the publication and widespread use of quality Judaic literature.
 Gold medals are presented in three categories: Younger Readers, Older Readers, and Teen Readers.
 Honor Books are awarded silver medals, and Notable Books are named in each category.

-Sydney Taylor Award, 2023
+Sydney Taylor Award, 2024

 HONORS

-WINNER - Older Readers
+WINNER - Middle Grade

 HONORS

-WINNER - Teen Readers
+WINNER - Young Adult

 HONORS